realitymediabook/realitymediabook.github.io/_chapters/chapter03-04.md

 ####Spatial tracking and Sensing
 Chapter 4 describes how the computer tracks itself and the user's place in the world (AR) and the imagined worlds of VR.

 Tracking the user is essential for both AR and VR in order to position graphics and other data in her environment.
-In our three-dimensional world, a user can orient her head through three kinds of movmements (up and down, side to side, and tilting right and left), and she can move her body in three ways (up and down, right to left, and forward and back).
+In our three-dimensional world, a user can orient her head through three kinds of movements (up and down, side to side, and tilting right and left), and she can move her body in three ways (up and down, right to left, and forward and back).
 A user has six so-called *degrees of freedom* (DOF).
 Some VR and AR applications can make do with just know the orientation of the user (where she is looking).
 But if the user can move around while using the application, then the system must track all six DOF.

 <img class="img img--fullContainer img--6xLeading" src="{{ site.baseurl_book_img }}ch3-4-cg/DOF1.jpg">